-Anti-Corruption Regulation 2018
+Anti-Corruption Regulation 2019

-Twelfth edition
+Thirteenth edition

-Getting the Deal Through is delighted to publish the twelfth edition of Anti-Corruption Regulation, which is available in print, as an e-book and online at www.gettingthedealthrough.com.
+Getting the Deal Through is delighted to publish the thirteenth edition of Anti-Corruption Regulation, which is available in print, as an e-book and online at www.gettingthedealthrough.com.

-Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, crossborder legal practitioners, and company directors and officers.

-Throughout this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Portugal.
+Through out this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
+Our coverage this year includes new chapters on Armenia and Sweden.